Fco-Quiroga/gym-kheperaposition/README.md

     	reward = -(d**2)

-    	If the khepera reaches the target point, the reward = (300-steps) (the amaount of steps that the current episode has done)
+If the khepera reaches the target point, the reward = (300-steps) (the amaount of steps that the current episode).

 ### Episode Termination:

 When the robot reaches the target point or the number of steps of the episode are greater than 300.